core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

-An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g. due to memory limitations.
+An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
 After reaching that limit, the creation of a new Recipient Context results in an overflow.
 When this happens, the endpoint has to delete a current Recipient Context to install the new one.
 It is up to the application to define policies for selecting the current Recipient Context to delete.
 A newly installed Recipient Context that has required to delete another Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).

 ## Format of Public Keys ## {#sec-pub-key-format}